Car Buying Tips from Insurance Experts

 Better Think Twice Before Buying These Cars

-Take a looks at five cars insurance companies might put on the “high-risk” list to avoid high insurance rates.
+Take a look at five cars insurance companies might put on the “high-risk” list to avoid high insurance rates.

 Cars with a big price tag